webabbey247/giri-today-test/README.md

 ## Assumptions made
 1. The main functionalities include product listing, single product preview, adding items to the cart, viewing the cart, and proceeding to checkout.
 2. No API calls were made; product data was retrieved from a local FakeApi and stored locally.
 3. A filtering system for product listings has been implemented, allowing users to filter by category and price.
+4. Since products where stored locally, error and loading state condtions were overlooked.

 ## What i’d improve with more time